 - Saving versions history to easily compare several versions of design solutions.

-So, the software has shown itself as the important tool improving teamwork and the process of testing design solutions as well as tight collaboration with the customers.
-Those positions are among the key points of efficient design process providing thought-out, high-quality and user-friendly designs.
+So, the software has shown itself as an important tool for improving teamwork and the process of testing design solutions as well as tight collaboration with the customers.
+Those positions are among the key points of an efficient design process providing thought-out, high-quality, and user-friendly designs.

 Originally written for Tubik Blog